Joining the disability register

 Keeping our disability register up to date

 We aim to keep the disability register up to date to give us a better understanding of your child’s needs.
-To do this, we will contact you sometimes to check that the information we have is up to date.

 How to register